 Think on these things By Robert Wheeler

 “Let me exhort everyone to do their utmost to think outside and beyond our current circle of ideas.
 For every idea gained is a hundred years of bondage remitted.”
 (Richard Jefferies, 1883, The Story of My Heart)

-The whole world and particularly the United states seem to be locked into a power struggle among its leaders with emphasis on consumerism, violence, power, and self-interest.
-The stabling influence of patriotism and religion have decreased while depression, anxiety, and suicide have increased for individuals, and crime, conflict and terrorism has increased for societies.
+The whole world and particularly the United states seem to be locked into a power struggle that emphases consumerism, violence, power, and self-interest.
+The influence of patriotism and religion have decreased while depression, anxiety, and suicide have increased for individuals; and crime, conflict, and terrorism have increased for societies.
 For the sake of both individuals and societies, thinking outside of our current circle of ideas is urgently needed.
 Something more is needed to restore respect, responsibility, and decency.

-For most of us, thinking is not something we spend much concern with.
+Most of us spend little time thinking about what is causing the world’s problems.
 It takes effort and a lot of energy.
-Furthermore, we are well occupied with thinking about immediate activities to avoid using that energy for less demanding activities.
+We are to occupied with thinking about activities to meet immediate needs than to use that energy for less demanding matters.
 It is easy for us to stay within our own circle of ideas and avoid going “outside the box.”
-However, most of us sometimes reach out for new ideas and answers to deeper questions because there seems to be more to life than just our daily struggles for existence.
+However, most of us at some time reach out for new ideas and answers to deeper questions because there seems to be more to life than just our daily struggles for existence.
 I remember that first time I was camping out in the back yard, saw the moon at night and had deep thoughts about what else was out there that I could not see.
 And I still have such deep thoughts despite the knowledge I have now acquired about astronomy and cosmology.
-Most of us at some time are confronted with questions such as why we are here, where we came from, and where we are going; or more directly what am I doing and why am I doing it?
+Somewhere in each of us are questions such as why we are here, where we came from, and where we are going; or more directly what am I doing and why am I doing it?
 If enough of us could get out of our current boxed circle of ideas and think more about these deeper questions, decency, respect, and responsibility would increase.